deanbunn/HamperHavoc/README.md

 ## Hamper Havoc

-A training repo for me to learn C++ and mathmatical concepts better.
+A training repo for me to learn C++ concepts better.

 ***

-moving to Java soon.